radish-es/casebook-property/content/cases/monsanto.md

 facts: Schmeiser farmed genetically-modified canola, the genes and cells of which were patented by Monsanto, without having paid Monsanto.
 issue: Whether Monsanto's patent was valid; whether and how Schmeiser infringed the patent
 held: For plaintiff;
-Monsanto's patent is on the genes and cells of the canola, and so is does not amount to patenting unpatentable seeds or plants; Schmeiser infringed that patent through use, as the cells and genes are signifigant parts of the canola seeds and plants
+Monsanto's patent is on the genes and cells of the canola, and so is does not amount to patenting unpatentable seeds or plants.
+Schmeiser infringed that patent through use, as the cells and genes are signifigant parts of the canola seeds and plants
 public: true
 sources:
   - source_name: CanLII